spcl/serverless-benchmarks/docs/usage.md

 ### Memory Measurements

 The local backend allows additional continuous measurement of function containers.
 At the moment, we support memory measurements.
-To enable this, pass the following flag to `./sebs.py local start`
+To enable this, pass the following flag to `sebs local start`

 ```
 --measure-interval <val>
 ```

 The value specifies the time between two consecutive measurements.
-Measurements will be aggregated and written to a file when calling `./sebs.py local stop <file>`.
+Measurements will be aggregated and written to a file when calling `sebs local stop <file>`.
 By default, the data is written to `memory_stats.json`.